ketyung/JGIApp/README.md

 and collaborate with other users for finalizing the conservation maps of the Eastern Chimpanzee for Jane Goodall Institution.

 The app allows users to have their accounts and store their editing of versions of the conservation maps to the backend.
-Users can draw point, lines, polygons on the map provided by ArcGIS base map and save different versions of the maps and edit them before coming to the desired version.
+Users can add or draw points, lines, polygons on the map provided by ArcGIS base map and save different versions of the maps and edit them before coming to the desired version.

 The app also allows